adophilus/embedded-blockchain-surveillance-system/apps/docs/docs/project-report/materials-and-methods.md

 The development followed an iterative approach:

-1. **Requirements Analysis** - Defined core voting system functionalities
+1. **Requirements Analysis** - Defined core surveillance system functionalities
-2. **Architecture Design** - Established registry pattern structure
+2. **Architecture Design** - Established registry pattern structure for IoT integration
-3. **Contract Development** - Implemented individual registry modules
+3. **Contract Development** - Implemented individual surveillance registry modules
-4. **Interface Creation** - Developed standardized contract interfaces
+4. **Backend Development** - Created Hono server with IPFS and AI processing
+5. **Frontend Development** - Implemented React interface for officials
-5. **Testing Implementation** - Created comprehensive test suite
+6. **Testing Implementation** - Created comprehensive test suite
-6. **Integration Testing** - Verified cross-contract functionality
+7. **Integration Testing** - Verified IoT-to-blockchain workflow
-7. **Documentation Generation** - Produced detailed technical documentation
+8. **Documentation Generation** - Produced detailed technical documentation
-8. **Deployment Preparation** - Configured deployment scripts and procedures
+9. **Deployment Preparation** - Configured deployment scripts and procedures

 ## Deployment Target

-The Blockchain Voting System is designed for deployment on the **Polygon blockchain**, chosen for its:
+The Embedded Blockchain Surveillance System is designed for deployment on the **Polygon blockchain**, chosen for its:

 1. **Scalability** - High throughput and low latency compared to Ethereum mainnet
-2. **Cost Efficiency** - Significantly lower gas fees than Ethereum mainnet
+2. **Cost Efficiency** - Significantly lower gas fees than Ethereum mainnet, essential for frequent surveillance event recording
 3. **EVM Compatibility** - Seamless compatibility with existing Ethereum development tools
 4. **Security** - Robust security model with proof-of-stake consensus
 5. **Developer Experience** - Familiar development environment for Ethereum developers

-The system leverages Polygon's infrastructure to provide a cost-effective and scalable solution for blockchain-based voting while maintaining the security and decentralization benefits of blockchain technology.
+The system leverages Polygon's infrastructure to provide a cost-effective and scalable solution for blockchain-based surveillance while maintaining the security and decentralization benefits of blockchain technology.

 ## Conclusion

-The Blockchain Voting System was successfully implemented using **Agile methodology** and is designed for deployment on the **Polygon blockchain**.
-The system was developed using established blockchain development practices and industry-standard tools.
-The combination of Solidity for smart contracts, OpenZeppelin for security patterns, Foundry for development tooling, and IPFS for decentralized storage created a robust foundation for a secure and transparent voting solution.
+The Embedded Blockchain Surveillance System was successfully implemented using **Agile methodology** and is designed for deployment on the **Polygon blockchain**.
+The system was developed using established blockchain and IoT development practices and industry-standard tools.
+The combination of Solidity for smart contracts, OpenZeppelin for security patterns, Foundry for development tooling, IPFS for decentralized storage via Helia client, and React/Viem for the frontend created a robust foundation for a secure and transparent surveillance solution.
 The registry pattern architecture effectively addressed Ethereum's contract size limitations while maintaining system functionality and extensibility.
+The integration of ESP32-CAM IoT devices, AI processing with faceapi.js, and blockchain verification creates a comprehensive surveillance system.
 The use of Agile methodology enabled iterative development, continuous integration, and adaptive planning, while the Polygon blockchain target provides scalability and cost efficiency for real-world deployment.